Call Us

 Keep a dry house

-Many groups have special meetings during the holidays to share their experience, strength and hope.
+Many groups have special meetings during the holidays to share their experiences, strength and hope.
 Check when meetings are running and make it a priority to head down.
 It’s amazing how much better you’ll feel after meeting likeminded people who know exactly what you’re going through.
-Remember, you are not alone.
+Remember, you're not alone.

 Make a regular plan to get you through each week or month.
 Organise your days and plan to spend time with friends and family who are supportive of your recovery.